davidmytton/dotfiles/README.md

 # Dotfiles

-My dotfiles for Manjaro Linux.
+My dotfiles for Manjaro Linux (and zshrc/vimrc for macOS).
 Based on [this Reddit thread](https://www.reddit.com/r/unixporn/comments/ivcxcw/sway_plateau/) and forked from [the associated GitHub repo](https://github.com/snakedye/sway_config).

 ## Setup